samtaggart/data_threefold_projects_friends/info/people/isabelle_peters/isabelle_peters.md

 bio = ""

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
 memberships = ["wisdomcouncil", "freeflowcitizen"]

 ```